CapTen101/VLC-docs/support/faq/faqwindows.rst

 With VLC, Open the file you want and open Tools -> Codec Information.

-**VLC doesn't identify used codecs correctly or gives "undf" as codec or I want more information about specs
+**VLC doesn't identify used codecs correctly or gives "undf" as codec or I want more information about specs**

-There are multiple video and audio identification tools, but one very useful is tool called Mediainfo.**
+There are multiple video and audio identification tools, but one very useful is tool called `Mediainfo<https://mediaarea.net/en/MediaInfo>`_.

 **H.264/MPEG-4 AVC playback is too slow (or laggy)**